apwide/apwide-jenkins-shared-lib/README.md

 ## Use Cases

-Just pick one of the example that fit your needs or you can just follow the example one by one.
+Just pick one of the [examples](./examples) that fit your needs or you can just follow the example one by one.
 They start from the easiest one to the most advanced use cases.

-### Environment Monitoring
-* [Single environment](./examples/monitoring/single-environment): discover how to monitor one single environments
-* [Custom check logic](./examples/monitoring/custom-check) : an example on how you can apply your own complex logic to check the sanity of an environment
-* [Single application](./examples/monitoring/single-application): learn how to monitor the different environments related to an application
-* [Multiple applications](./examples/monitoring/multi-application): scale your monitoring to multiple applications
-* [Advanced selection of environments](./examples/monitoring/criteria-selection): see how you can fine-tune the way you select environments that needs monitoring

-### Deployment tracking
-* [Deployment workflow](./examples/deployment/simple-build-deploy): how keep track of ongoing deployments and have a global view of which version is available where

-### Self-Service provisioning
-* [Environment provisioning](./examples/self-service/simple-provisioning): how your stakeholders could provision environment by themselves directly from Golive

 ## Prerequisites to use Jenkins Jira shared library
 * [Pipeline Utility Steps Plugin](https://wiki.jenkins.io/display/JENKINS/Pipeline+Utility+Steps+Plugin) must be installed